microsoft/metered-billing-accelerator/src/MeteringPoC/README.md

 ## TODO

 - [ ] compensating action / compensating usage for an unsubmittable api call, it it exists. needs to make handleevent recursive
-- [ ] marketplace client to support batch
+- [x] marketplace client to support batch
 - [ ] collect plans separately in JSON to avoid duplication
+- [ ] Floats can be negative

 ## Missing features